 Fire and emergency management in northern Australia is quantitatively and qualitatively different to that in the south of the continent.
-To meet the needs of fire and emergency managers in northern Australia, this project is establishing training units that meet the requirements of emergency management in the north.
-The factors differentiating between northern and southern training needs are significant, ranging from geographical (the scale of northern natural disasters and distances), to social and cultural, as in the impacts of natural disasters on remote Indigenous communities.
+To meet the needs of fire and emergency managers in northern Australia, this project has established training units that meet the requirements of emergency management in the north.
+The factors differentiating between northern and southern training needs are significant, ranging from geographical (the scale of northern natural disasters and distances), to social and cultural, including the impacts of natural disasters on remote Indigenous communities.

-The project is providing a training program that builds on the current assets in the north such as the ranger programs and leads to increasing levels of competence and confidence and in its turn, resilience.
+The project, now in its utilisation phase, has developed a training program that builds on the current assets in place, such as the ranger programs, and leads to increasing levels of competence and confidence and in its turn, resilience.
 The project is a response to north Australian stakeholder concerns that existing training is inadequate for their needs.

-The core of this project is the development of new training materials; courses or packages that provide remote north Australian communities the skills and knowledge to manage landscape scale fire regimes as well as a range of other natural disasters.
-Pilot training courses will begin in late 2016.
+New training materials were developed, with courses or packages that provide remote communities the skills and knowledge to manage landscape scale fire regimes, as well as a range of other natural disasters.
+Pilot training courses begin in late 2016.

 |2016||Report||Northern Australia bushfire and natural hazard training: Annual project report 2015-2016.
 (Bushfire and Natural Hazards CRC, 2016).|